+s.
+41 Part 5 - Concessional rates of duty

+(a) (b)

-- (a) 3 years after the initial assessment; or - (b) 12 months after the transfer back to the original transferor; or - (c) 3 years after the payment of duty pursuant to a special arrangement for the lodging of returns and payment of tax under Part 6 of the Taxation Administration Act 1997 - trustee includes a trustee appointed in substitution for a trustee or a trustee appointed in addition to a trustee or trustees.
+(c) original transferor; or 3 years after the payment of duty pursuant to a special arrangement for the lodging of returns and payment of tax under Part 6 of the Taxation

+Administration Act 1997 -

+- (4) In this section, - trustee includes a trustee appointed in substitution for a trustee or a trustee appointed in addition to a trustee or trustees.